jpignata/blog/articles/server-sent-events.md

 [`EventSource`](https://developer.mozilla.org/en-US/docs/Server-sent_events/EventSource)
 interface so it's trivial to write a shim for [browsers that don't support it](http://en.wikipedia.org/wiki/Server-sent_events#Web_browsers) to fall back to long-polling.

-A SSE stream only has a couple of attributes and looks something like YAML:
+A SSE event only has a couple of attributes and looks something like YAML:

 <script src="https://gist.github.com/3931911.js?file=gistfile1.yml"></script>

-`event` refers to the custom name of the event to trigger.
-JavaScript applications can bind to certain event types or choose to bind to all messages.
+`event` is an optional custom name of the event to trigger.
+JavaScript applications can bind to specific events or choose to bind to all messages.
-`data` is what's passed into the event when trigger and `id` is an optional unique identifier for the message.
+`data` is what's passed into the event when triggered. `id` is an optional unique identifier for the message.
 If provided, `Last-Event-ID` will be sent back to the server on reconnect for applications where messages can't be dropped.
 SSE also allows a server to specify a `retry` in milliseconds and